13 Tips For First-Time Home Buyers

 An earnest money deposit letter often includes a home inspection contingency, which would allow you to invalidate an offer and not lose your deposit in the instance of extensive repairs.

 11. Stick To Your Budget

 It’s likely that your reason for purchasing a home is driven by emotion.
 You might want to feel secure, the freedom to express yourself through your home or have a vision for your desired lifestyle.
 Many first-time home buyers get too invested in a home only to find out they can’t get the loan for it or there are some major issues.

 Don’t go over your budget for a home, even if it seems perfect for you, and be sure you budget in enough money for repairs or renovations.
 The right home is out there for you, so keep searching until you find a home that fits your budget and your list of must-haves.

 12. Save Physical Copies Of Your Paperwork

 Once you get moving on a home, don’t forget about the paperwork.
-Yes, cloud-based storage is the obvious choice for keeping tabs on documents.
-You should keep a physical copy of your mortgage statements, deed, Closing Disclosure and other documents in a locked, fireproof file cabinet.
+Yes, cloud-based storage is the obvious choice for keeping tabs on documents – but you should keep a physical copy of your mortgage statements, deed, Closing Disclosure and other documents in a locked, fireproof file cabinet.

 Let anyone else named on your loan know where the documents are and how to access them in the event of an emergency.